Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Denver and its opponents have combined to score more than 45 points in four of 15 games this season.
+- Denver has combined with its opponents to score more than 45 points in four of 15 games this season.

 - The two teams combine to score 47.1 points per game, 2.1 more than the total in this contest.

-- This contest's total is 0.3 points above the 44.7 these two squads combine to allow per game this season.
+- These two squads combine to allow 44.7 points per game, 0.3 fewer than this contest's over/under.

 - Chargers games this season feature an average total of 49.7 points, a number 4.7 points higher than Sunday's over/under.